 Last week PR expert Tadahisa Kimura reported on the still dominant role of traditional media in Japan, home of “the big 5”, the five national dailies with the highest circulation worldwide.
-Today Tadahisa Kimura talk about local PR specifics such as the unique Japanese „press club system“.
+Today Tadahisa Kimura talk about local PR specifics such as the unique Japanese „press club system“, something that international companies launching multi-market services and running international PR campaigns should pay attention to.

 *The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.*